klonwar/fetcher-cron-bot/README.md

 ## Description

-Telegram bot that notifies about changes in xml competition lists changes for the [Lestech](https://vgltu.ru/) university.
+Telegram bot that notifies about changes on any page

 ## Installation